Reducing Infant Mortality

 Indiana University Health Arnett Hospital

-Indiana University Health Riley Maternity and Newborn Health
+Indiana University Health West

 Johnson Memorial Health

-Kosciusko Community Hospital
+Lutheran Kosciusko Community Hospital

 Marion General Hospital